 There are some flaws in this theory of his, however, as I can attest.
 I am one of those white "men" who went to the army in January 1992, the very last compulsory intake.
 In fact, it was our intake that very nearly rioted when we heard after arriving at our training base that those who hadn't reported for duty no longer had to - and that we who had, had to finish our year.

-I was an 18 year old child, straight out of school, confused about my my sexuality, my gender and about who I was - lost in a world of political turmoil and threatening violence, living under the authority of the state, enforced by both parents and society.
+I was an 18 year old child, straight out of school, confused about my my sexuality, my gender and about who I was - lost in a world of political turmoil and threatening violence, possible military coups and potential civil war, living under the authority of the state, enforced by both parents and society.

 I could not duck national service as some did, by spending years at a university studying.
 My mother was a single parent who could not afford to pay for my studies.
 The money she had saved up to pay for my university studies was worthless by the time the policy matured - it was barely enough to buy our first color TV in 1993.
 And even if I had avoided going to the army, that would have meant I could not find work - as work in those days was even more hard to find than it is today - and I would simply have been yet another burden on my mother's finances.
 At least in the army I got a small salary, and since I was away from home for a few months, my absence lightened the monthly budget some.

 Why should I feel guilt for having gone?